YellowBrickRoad: Reception

-Rotten Tomatoes, a review aggregator, reports that 50% of 18 surveyed critics gave the film a positive review; the average rating was 5.2 out of 10.
 In a negative review, G. Allen Johnson of San Francisco Chronicle wrote, "Yellowbrickroad is without personality.
 It's competently made, but the cast and direction are just bland."
 Horror review site Life After Undeath gave the film a largely negative review and stated that the ending "reeks of an overzealous attempt at providing a clever twist to something that may as well have remained unexplained."
 Meet in the Lobby offered more praise, calling it "a psychologically haunting film that leaves a rather disquieting feeling that is slow to fade even days after seeing the movie."
 Dennis Harvey of Variety called it "a well-crafted horror-mystery" that may frustrate audiences that look for explanations.

 Awards

 In 2010, YellowBrickRoad won best film at the New York City Horror Film Festival.